TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/Index.rst

    TITLE = TEXT

-You should remember that each cObject has stdWrap available: Either there is a property "stdWrap" or - in case of the cObject TEXT - the stdWrap properties are available directly for the object itself.
+You should remember that each cObject has stdWrap available in a property "stdWrap".
 By the way: You should already know that TYPO3 uses a database to store your pages and your page content.
 Do you know how a database is structured?
 It contains several tables (e.g. the pages are stored in the table called "pages") and in each table there are fields (e.g. in the table "pages" there is the field "author", which can contain the name of the author of each page.
 But that just for your information.

 So now let's look through the possibilities of stdWrap to check, how it can help us.
 You will find that stdWrap has the property "field".
 This property returns the contents of that field of the current page out of the database, which you set as value for the property.
 You don't have to look into the table "pages" of your database and view its structure to see where TYPO3 stores the page titles.
 I will tell you: They are in the field called "title".